What are focal seizures?

 How are fly-biting and focal seizures diagnosed?

-The only way to definitively determine that fly-biting and other suspected focal seizures are caused by seizure activity is through the use of an electroencephalogram (EEG).
-This test allows a veterinary neurologist to record a dog’s brain waves during an episode, in order to accurately determine whether the behavior is caused by abnormal electrical activity within the brain.
+The only way to definitively determine that fly-biting and other suspected focal seizures are caused by seizure activity is through an electroencephalogram (EEG).
+This test allows a veterinary neurologist to record a dog’s brain waves during an episode to determine whether the behavior is caused by abnormal electrical activity within the brain.
 Unfortunately, fly-biting and other focal seizures often occur intermittently and unpredictably, making this test impractical in most cases.

 Once a diagnosis of focal seizures or fly-biting has been suggested, response to treatment can often be used to confirm the diagnosis.